 The Cummings Institute can make accommodations for students with documented disabilities who are otherwise qualified.
-Students with disabilities are encouraged to contact the Director and to make a request for accommodations in writing to the Director at least 2 weeks before the start date of classes.
-The Director will confer with the student and may request documentation or may refer the student for individual assessment by qualified experts.
-The Director and Associate Director will review all requests for accommodation to determine whether the disability identified falls under the protection of the Americans with Disabilities Act and/or Section 504 of the Rehabilitation Act and then determine reasonable accommodations that can be made without fundamentally altering the essential nature of the Cummings Institute's instruction or the DBH program.
-The Director then notifies the student and the appropriate faculty and staff members who have an educational need to know.
+Students with disabilities are encouraged to contact the Director and to make a request for accommodations in writing to the Director at least 2 weeks before the start date of classes or immediately after diagnosis.
+The Director will confer with the student and will request documentation and/or require individual assessment by qualified experts.
+The Director will review all requests for accommodation to determine whether the disability identified falls under the protection of the Americans with Disabilities Act and/or Section 504 of the Rehabilitation Act.
+The Director will then determine reasonable accommodations that can be made without fundamentally altering the essential nature of the DBH academic program requirements.
+The Director then notifies the student and the appropriate faculty and staff members who have an educational need to know using a Letter of Accommodation, which substantiates proof of the disability and identifies approved academic accommodations.